input-output-hk/Certification-working-group/Metadata/CIP-Certification-Metadata.md

 **certLevel**, an integer between 1 and 3, is a mandatory field that represents the level of certification reached in a certificate.

-**certificateIssuer**, a string, is a mandatory field that represents the company that has issued the certificate.
+**certificateIssuer**, a string, is a mandatory field that represents the party that has issued the certificate.
 It will be used with a public list of public keys to ensure that the certificate originates from a trusted certification provider.

 **reportURLs**, an array of URLs, is a mandatory field that link to the actual certification report for anyone to read.
 This ensures transparency in the findings, what was and was not considered in the certification process.